ImperialCollegeLondon/sharpy/README.md

 ## Physical Models

-SHARPy is an aeroelastic solver that uses two specific models for the structural and aerodynamic response of the system.
+SHARPy is a modular aeroelastic solver that currently uses two specific models for the structural and aerodynamic response of the system.

-For the structural model, SHARPy employs a nonlinear, geometrically-exact displacement and rotation-based beam formulation.
+For the structural model, SHARPy employs a nonlinear, geometrically-exact displacement and rotation-based composite beam formulation, augmented with Lagrange multipliers for additional kinematic constraints.
 This model has the advantage of providing the solution directly in the physical problem's degrees of freedom, making the coupling with the aerodynamic solver simple and not requiring any post-processing.
 The 1D beam formulation used limits the analyses that can be done by SHARPy to slender structures, such as high aspect ratio wings.